tomhrr/dale/doc/all.md

 ## <a name="Introduction"></a> 1.1 Introduction

-Dale is an unsafe (no GC), homoiconic programming language.
-It uses S-expressions for its syntax, and is essentially an experiment in seeing how a language at this level can work when it has 'proper' macros.
-The basic language is similar to C; the notable additions are:
+Dale is a system (no GC) programming language that uses S-expressions for syntax and supports syntactic macros.
+The basic language is similar to C, with the following additional features:

   * local type deduction;
   * overloaded functions;